databendlabs/databend/website/blog/2023-03-03-databend-weekly-83.md

 ## New Contributors

-We always open arms to new contributors and can’t wait to see how you’ll help our community grow and thrive.
+We always open arms to everyone and can't wait to see how you'll help our community grow and thrive.

 - [@xinlifoobar](https://github.com/xinlifoobar) made their first contribution in [#10164](https://github.com/datafuselabs/databend/pull/10164)
 - [@wangjili8417](https://github.com/wangjili8417) made their first contribution in [#10025](https://github.com/datafuselabs/databend/pull/10255)